Yuziarc/Yuziarc/README.md

 - 👋 Hi, I’m @Yuziarc, "D".
 - 👀 I’m interested in Data Analytics
-- 🌱 I’m currently learning how to code with Python
+- 🌱 I’m currently learning how to code with Python, as well as front & back-end development with React & Node.js
 - 💞️ I’m looking to collaborate on anything interesting, really.
 - 📫 How to reach me - message me on Git!